stumpc5/chess960/project_description.md

 ### Stockfish Data

-To overcome the limitations of human games, we turned to [Stockfish](https://stockfishchess.org/) (version 16), running it at super-human skill levels.
+To overcome the limitations of human games, we turned to [Stockfish 16](https://stockfishchess.org/), running it at super-human skill levels.
 Stockfish played **20,000 games** for each of the 960 different Chess960 starting positions.

 #### Match Setup